DavidBM/ion-binary-rs/README.md

 [![Crates.io](https://img.shields.io/crates/v/ion-binary-rs)](https://crates.io/crates/ion-binary-rs)

 It should be able to **parse**, **encode** and **hash** anything you throw at it.
-Any failure to do so is a bug 💥 that we will fix and we will be very happy if you report them 🙌.
+Any failure to do so is a bug that we will fix and we will be very happy if you report them.

 ## How to use the library